 The ultimate walking tour of Uppsala

 Sweden has a reputation for famously fresh, clean air and vast green spaces.
 Uppsala is no different meaning the best way to explore the city is on your own two feet.
+Try this walking tour of Uppsala!

 Less than an hour from Stockholm Arlanda airport and the capital itself, Uppsala is blessed with some of Sweden’s most historic architecture, dotted between a wealth of parks and gardens, making it ideal for strolling around.